-Considered to be the bane of every traveller on the planet, travel diarrhoea is caused by viral and bacterial infections, however primarily it is caused by E.Coli bacteria.
+Considered to be the bane of every traveler on the planet, travel diarrhea is caused by viral and bacterial infections, however, primarily it is caused by E.Coli bacteria.

-Depending on the severity of the diarrhoea case, treatment can be anything from medication to hospitalisation for IV hydration.
-For more information on Traveller's Diarrhoea and if you are covered by insurance, read this article.
+Depending on the severity of the diarrhea case, treatment can be anything from medication to hospitalization for IV hydration.
+For more information on Traveler's Diarrhea and if you are covered by insurance, read this article.

 The parasites penetrate human skin during swimming and then migrate to the bladder or bowel.
 They are excreted via stool or urine and could contaminate fresh water, where the cycle starts again.

 Swimming in suspect freshwater lakes or slow-running rivers should be avoided.

 Symptoms range from none to transient fever and rash, and advanced cases might have blood in the stool or in the urine.
 A blood test can detect antibodies if you might have been exposed, and treatment is readily available.
 If not treated, the infection can cause kidney failure or permanent bowel damage.

 Soil-transmitted helminths or parasitic worms such as roundworm, hookworm and whipworm are transmitted via eggs in contaminated soil, particularly in areas of poor sanitation.
 These parasitic worms can live and reproduce in our intestinal tracts.

 The eggs of these parasites are also transmitted by:

 For some information on staying healthy in South America, check out these 6 easy tips.